What Is the Cost of Attendance in College?

 As mentioned, what’s included in a COA is defined by federal law.
 A college or university’s COA will include:

-• Tuition and fees.
-This includes additional expenses that could be required for a specific field of study, and fees associated with loans.
+• Tuition and fees: This includes additional expenses that could be required for a specific field of study, and fees associated with loans.

-• Books and Supplies.
-This might sound like a silly line item, but students spend $1,240 on average on books and supplies, a College Board survey shows.
+• Books and supplies: This might sound like a silly line item, but students spend $1,240 on average on books and supplies, a College Board survey shows.
 (That may include the cost of a computer used for study.)

-• Transportation.
-This estimate includes how much it would cost to travel back and forth from school, and in some cases, can include the cost of keeping a car on campus (parking permits, etc).
+• Transportation: This estimate includes how much it would cost to travel back and forth from school, and in some cases, can include the cost of keeping a car on campus (parking permits, etc).

-• Room and board.
-This estimates housing and food expenses.
+• Room and board: This estimates housing and food expenses.
 It will take into account if the student is living at home, on campus, or off campus.

-• Additionally, this line in the COA estimates how much a student may spend on dining, often using the campus meal plan as a guide.
+• Dining: Additionally, this line in the COA estimates how much a student may spend on dining, often using the campus meal plan as a guide.

-• Personal expenses.
-While the university doesn’t include this on its official bill, the school will estimate the cost of personal care, such as clothing, entertainment, and haircuts.
+• Personal expenses: While the university doesn’t include this on its official bill, the school will estimate the cost of personal care, such as clothing, entertainment, and haircuts.

 Cost of attendance can include more specifics based on a student’s need.
 The COA should reflect a student’s planned education, whether that be part time, full time, or even correspondence based.
 COA estimates come both directly from the school and from market research and data, meaning the trends change each year.